Aceearly1993/lecarde-1/README.md

 `CHANGED` - The MP (called "SP" in the game) recover mechanic is changed so that MP will always be recovered over time.
 (Aceearly1993)
 `CHANGED` - Boss Rush status recover rate after getting the boss orb increased from +30% to +40%.
 (Aceearly1993)
 `ADDED` - The suiside button (F7) will become quick retry function if in boss rush.
 (Aceearly1993)
+`FIXED` - Northern Mountains boss: A phenomenon which will cause the game to not proceed the intended music change, lead to some people's misunderstanding about the game's quality.
+(Aceearly1993)
+`FIXED` - Condemned area part 1: A bug which will cause progression problem at mid-boss fight in very rare circumstances.
+(Aceearly1993)

  #### [0.6.5] - 2026/2/11 ####